 Growing Structures: Architecture

 Research into traditional Tunisian architecture determines the methods of building the structures to house the solar collection systems, aquaponics, vermiponics, and veggie growing beds.
 Vaulted adobe buildings reinforced with concrete, will create the covered areas for fish and plants with semi-shade.

 One possible method to build the dome would be to use mounded earth moistened with water, covered with plastic, and build the structure on top of the mound.
 Once the adobe or reinforced concrete is cured, the mound is removed, leaving the dome structure shell.

 There are many methods of building the structure, and another one that could be employed is the earth-bag, where bags function as large coil pots that progressively wind around the system. http://earthbagbuilding.com/projects/thailand.htm

 An additional method that may be explored is the use of plastic bottles in the creation of plastic bottle structures.
 This method has been successfully used all over the world where building materials are scarce though waste plastic bottles are plentiful.
-The method is labor intensive and would require many participating in order to allot it to happen.
+The method is labor-intensive and would require many participants in order to allow it to happen.

 A rounded seating area will allow locals to sit and watch the fish and monitor the system as well as provide shade and a place for reading at night and connecting to the web for further research and political agency in learning.
 In parts of the world where building materials are scarce, existing structures can house aquaponics and plant-growing areas.
 Concrete recycling can also be explored as a means of getting materials that are readily at hand from destroyed buildings.

 For this project, the team focused on developing a robust power generation with the TESLA Turbine.
 However, the Tesla turbine is not the only way to power this system.
 Solar cells with solar concentrators would also be suitable.
 Tesla turbines have been built with high-tech laser cutting or as low-tech as recycling metal hard disks from discarded computers.